-On July 29, 2013, we closed an IPO of our common stock, which resulted in net proceeds of \$111.0 million after deducting underwriting discounts, commissions, and expenses payable by us.
-Additionally, an affiliate of Celgene purchased shares of common stock in a separate private placement concurrent with the completion of the offering for aggregate proceeds of \$12.8 million.
+On July 29, 2013, we closed the initial public offering of our common stock, which resulted in net proceeds to us of \$111.0 million after deducting underwriting discounts, commissions, and expenses payable by us.
+Additionally, an affiliate of Celgene purchased shares of common stock in a separate private placement concurrent with the completion of the offering, which resulted in aggregate proceeds to us of \$12.8 million.

-Since our inception, and through September 30, 2013, we have raised an aggregate of approximately \$385.0 million to fund our operations, of which approximately \$141.2 million was through upfront and extension payments related to our collaboration agreement with Celgene, approximately \$120.0 million was from the issuance of preferred stock, \$111.0 million was received from the IPO, after deducting underwriting discounts, commissions, and expenses and approximately \$12.8 million was received from the concurrent private placement of common stock to an affiliate of Celgene.
-As of September 30, 2013, we had \$208.4 million in cash, cash equivalents and marketable securities.
+Since our inception, and through March 31, 2014, we have raised an aggregate of approximately \$384.9 million to fund our operations, of which approximately \$141.2 million was through upfront and extension payments related to our collaboration agreement with Celgene, approximately \$120.0 million was from the issuance of preferred stock, \$111.0 million was received from our initial public offering, after deducting underwriting discounts, commissions, and expenses and approximately \$12.8 million was received from the concurrent private placement of common stock to an affiliate of Celgene.
+As of March 31, 2014, we had \$167.3 million in cash, cash equivalents and marketable securities.

-In addition to our existing cash, cash equivalents and marketable securities, we are eligible to earn a significant amount of milestone payments under our collaboration agreement.
-Our ability to earn these milestone payments and the timing of achieving these milestones is dependent upon the outcome of our research and development activities and is uncertain at this time.
+In addition to our existing cash, cash equivalents and marketable securities, we are eligible to earn a significant amount of milestone and other payments under our collaboration agreement with Celgene, including \$20.0 million anticipated to be received in May 2014 as a result of Celgene's exercise of an extension of the discovery term in December 2013.
+Our ability to earn these milestones and other payments and the timing of achieving these milestones are dependent upon the outcome of our research and development activities and are uncertain at this time.
 Our right to payments under our collaboration agreement is our only committed potential external source of funds.